 Edit and refine

 Now that everything is on your resume, it is time to proofread, edit when necessary and refine it to look like a quality internship resume.
-You’ve most probably used the resume template, and that will save a lot of your time to refine it.
+You’ve probably used the resume template, which will save a lot of your time refining it.

 Remember to check if you have truly customized your resume as per the internship that you’re applying to and if the information present in your resume is relevant to the hiring manager.